AndreiChertkov/teneva_bm/README.md

 - `seed`- the random seed (default is `42`).
 Note that we use `Random Generator` from numpy (i.e., `numpy.random.default_rng(seed)`) and for a fixed value of the seed, the behavior of the benchmark will always be the same, however, not all benchmarks depend on a seed.

+- `name`- the display name for benchmark.
+By default, the class name without `Bm` prefix is used.

 - `...other arguments...` - some benchmarks have additional optional arguments, which are described in the corresponding python files (and in the info text).

 ##### Setting advanced options